jhucsf/fall2020/assign/assign07.md

 *Update 11/29*: Mention how much this assignment is worth.

+*Update 11/29*: Mention the "UNGRADED ApInt Tester" assignment on Gradescope to test ApInt implementation

 # Overview

 In this assignment, you will use your arbitrary-precision integer data type from [Assignment 1](assign01.html) to implement a simple calculator program.